ThaakirahA/movie-rental-system/USE_CASE_SPECIFICATIONS.md

 # Use Case Specifications – Aura Reels Movie Rental System

-## 1. Register Account
+---

+## Use Case 1 – User Registration

 **Actor:** Customer
 **Description:** Allows a new user to create an account to access the system.
-**Preconditions:** User does not have an existing account.
+**Preconditions:** User is not logged in and has access to the registration page.
-**Postconditions:** Account is created; user can log in.
+**Postconditions:** User account is created, and the user can log in.

 **Basic Flow:**
-1. User clicks "Register".
+1. User navigates to the registration page.
-2. User enters personal information (name, email, password).
+2. User enters required details (name, email, password).
-3. System validates input.
+3. User clicks "Register".
-4. System creates the account.
+4. System validates input and creates the account.
-5. User receives confirmation message.
+5. Confirmation message is displayed.

 **Alternative Flows:**
-- Invalid email/password → System displays error.
+- Invalid input → system displays error and prompts correction.
+- Email already exists → system displays duplicate account message.

 ---

-## 2. Login
+## Use Case 2 – User Login

-**Actor:** Customer / Admin / Staff
+**Actor:** Customer
-**Description:** Authenticates a user to access system features.
+**Description:** Authenticates users to access system features.
-**Preconditions:** User must have an existing account.
+**Preconditions:** User has a registered account.
-**Postconditions:** User is logged in and can access authorized features.
+**Postconditions:** User is logged in and redirected to the dashboard.

 **Basic Flow:**
-1. User enters username and password.
+1. User enters username/email and password.
+2. User clicks "Login".
-2. System validates credentials.
+3. System validates credentials.
-3. System grants access.
+4. User is redirected to the dashboard.

 **Alternative Flows:**
-- Incorrect password → System displays error.
+- Incorrect credentials → system displays error.
-- Account locked → System displays account locked message.
+- Account locked → system informs the user and provides recovery options.

 ---

-## 3. Browse Movies
+## Use Case 3 – Browse Movies

 **Actor:** Customer
-**Description:** Allows customers to view available movies.
+**Description:** Enables users to view the catalog of available movies.
 **Preconditions:** User is logged in.
-**Postconditions:** Movies are displayed for selection.
+**Postconditions:** User sees a list of all movies.

 **Basic Flow:**
-1. User clicks “Browse Movies”.
+1. User navigates to "Movie Catalog".
-2. System displays a list of available movies with details.
+2. System displays available movies with titles, genres, and ratings.
+3. User scrolls or navigates pages to browse movies.

 **Alternative Flows:**
-- No movies available → Display “No movies available”.
+- No movies available → system displays "No movies found".

 ---

-## 4. Search Movies
+## Use Case 4 – Search Movies

 **Actor:** Customer
-**Description:** Search for a movie by title or genre.
+**Description:** Allows users to find specific movies by title.
 **Preconditions:** User is logged in.
-**Postconditions:** System displays search results.
+**Postconditions:** Relevant search results are displayed.

 **Basic Flow:**
-1. User enters a keyword or genre.
+1. User enters movie title in the search bar.
-2. System searches database.
+2. User clicks "Search".
-3. System displays matching movies.
+3. System searches the database and displays matching results.

 **Alternative Flows:**
-- No match → Display “No movies found”.
+- No matches found → system displays "No results found".
+- Invalid input → system prompts correct format.

 ---

-## 5. Rent Movie
+## Use Case 5 – Rent Movie

 **Actor:** Customer
-**Description:** Allows customers to rent a selected movie.
+**Description:** Enables users to rent a selected movie.
-**Preconditions:** User is logged in and movie is available.
+**Preconditions:** User is logged in.
+Movie is available.
-**Postconditions:** Rental record is created; movie availability updated.
+**Postconditions:** Rental is stored, availability is updated, and confirmation is sent.

 **Basic Flow:**
 1. User selects a movie.
-2. User clicks “Rent Movie”.
+2. User clicks "Rent".
-3. System validates availability.
+3. System verifies movie availability.
-4. System updates rental record.
+4. System records rental and updates availability.
-5. System confirms rental to user.
+5. User receives confirmation notification.

 **Alternative Flows:**
-- Movie unavailable → Display “Movie not available”.
+- Movie not available → system displays "Movie not available".
+- Payment or checkout fails → system cancels rental and notifies user.

 ---

-## 6. Manage Movie Catalog
+## Use Case 6 – View Rental History

-**Actor:** Admin / Staff
+**Actor:** Customer
-**Description:** Add, update, or remove movies in the system.
+**Description:** Shows a list of previously rented movies.
-**Preconditions:** User is an authenticated admin/staff.
+**Preconditions:** User is logged in.
-**Postconditions:** Catalog updated successfully.
+**Postconditions:** User can view all past rentals.

 **Basic Flow:**
-1. User selects “Manage Catalog”.
+1. User navigates to "Rental History".
-2. User adds, edits, or deletes movies.
+2. System retrieves user's rental records.
-3. System saves changes and confirms success.
+3. System displays history with titles, dates, and status.

 **Alternative Flows:**
-- Invalid input → Display error message.
+- No previous rentals → system displays "No rentals yet".

 ---

-## 7. Generate Reports
-**Actor:** Admin / Staff / Owner
-**Description:** Provides reports on rentals, users, and revenue.
+## Use Case 7 – Admin Manage Movie Catalog

+**Actor:** Administrator
+**Description:** Allows admins to add, edit, or remove movies.
-**Preconditions:** User is authenticated and authorized.
+**Preconditions:** Admin is logged in.
-**Postconditions:** Reports are displayed/downloaded.
+**Postconditions:** Catalog reflects changes made by admin.

 **Basic Flow:**
-1. User selects “Generate Reports”.
-2. System compiles data.
+1. Admin navigates to "Manage Movies".
+2. Admin adds a new movie OR edits/deletes an existing one.
-3. System displays report.
+3. System validates changes and updates the catalog.
+4. Changes are confirmed with a message.

 **Alternative Flows:**
-- No data available → Display “No data to report”.
+- Invalid input → system prompts corrections.
+- Delete fails → system displays error message.

 ---

-## 8. Receive Notifications
+## Use Case 8 – Admin Generate Reports

-**Actor:** Customer / Owner
+**Actor:** Administrator / Staff / Owner
-**Description:** Users receive notifications for important events (e.g., rental confirmation).
+**Description:** Generates system reports like rentals, users, or revenue.
-**Preconditions:** User is logged in and notifications enabled.
+**Preconditions:** User is logged in with proper privileges.
-**Postconditions:** Notifications delivered to the user.
+**Postconditions:** Reports are displayed or downloaded.

 **Basic Flow:**
-1. System detects event (e.g., movie rented).
-2. System sends notification.
-3. User receives notification.
+1. User selects "Generate Reports".
+2. User selects report type (rentals, users, revenue).
+3. System compiles and displays report.
+4. User can download report if needed.

 **Alternative Flows:**
-- Notification fails → System retries or logs failure.
+- Report fails to generate → system displays error.
+- No data → system displays "No data available".

+---

+## Notes

+- These use cases are mapped to functional requirements from Assignment 4.
+- All alternative flows handle errors or exceptions gracefully.
+- Use cases support both customer-facing and admin-facing system functionality.